-All year-round food
+All year-round bird food

 The simplest way to start if you are a newcomer is to plump for a year-round food, such as our Peckish Complete range, which is suitable for feeding all seasons and for all popular garden birds.
-Products in the range include: Peckish Complete Seed & Nut Mix, Suet Cake and Energy Balls.
+Products in the range include: Peckish Complete Seed & Nut Mix, Suet Cake and Energy Bites.
 These are all good options as they contain 12 different types of seed, so attract a wide range of birds

 Food for specific times of year or species